CassieMarie0728/my-awesomeness/README.md

 - [obsidianmd/obsidian-clipper](https://github.com/obsidianmd/obsidian-clipper) - Highlight and capture the web in your favorite browser.
 The official Web Clipper extension for Obsidian.
 - [obsidianmd/obsidian-importer](https://github.com/obsidianmd/obsidian-importer) - Obsidian Importer lets you import notes from other apps and file formats into your Obsidian vault.
 - [oleeskild/obsidian-digital-garden](https://github.com/oleeskild/obsidian-digital-garden) -
+- [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
+Any OS.
+Any Platform.
+The lobster way. 🦞
 - [passportxyz/passport-sdk](https://github.com/passportxyz/passport-sdk) - The Gitcoin Passport SDK is comprised of a set of libraries distributed on npm to help developers interact with Passport data living on [Ceramic](https://ceramic.network/).
 - [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) - GitHub Actions for GitHub Pages 🚀 Deploy static files and publish your site easily.
 Static-Site-Generators-friendly.
 - [phonetonote/ptn-roam-depot](https://github.com/phonetonote/ptn-roam-depot) - send ideas from your phone to your roam